Part hydrofoil ferry, part electric plane, the Seaglider could slash Channel crossing times by 78% according to its designers.

 A radical flying ferry concept that can fly at speeds of up to 180mph is being touted by Brittany Ferries as the future of passenger ships.

-The operator this week announced that it has signed a letter of intent with Boston-based start-up REGENT (Regional Electric Ground Effect Nautical Transport) that could see the first Seaglider carrying up to 150 passengers from the UK to France in 2028.
+The operator signed a letter of intent with Boston-based start-up REGENT (Regional Electric Ground Effect Nautical Transport) last year that could see the first Seaglider carrying up to 150 passengers from the UK to France in 2028.
+And earlier this month, a prototype REGENT Seaglider completed its first test flight.

 The electric design is described as a wing-in-ground effect vehicle (WIG) and it is meant to combine the comfort of hydrofoils, the aerodynamic efficiency of a hovercraft and the speed of an aircraft.